 A soundbar should always be placed near your TV to allow them to communicate to one another properly.
 Some popular placement options for soundbars include:

 - Mounted below or above the TV – You’ll often see soundbars mounted below or above the TV.
-The TV may be mounted or not, but if your soundbar is able to be mounted, below or above the TV is a great option for sound, plus accessibility to your remote sensor.
+The TV may be mounted or not, but if your soundbar is able to be mounted (even vertically – our tutorial), below or above the TV is a great option for sound, plus accessibility to your remote sensor.
 Be sure to check out our article comparing above vs. below soundbar mounting.

 - Placed in front of the TV on an entertainment center – If your TV has a stand that allows the screen to be a few inches off of the surface, you can place a slim soundbar in front of it without interfering with the viewing.